Pacific language in schooling

 - Level 4: 12-30%: Curriculum is taught in a Pacific language for more than 3 and up to 7.5 hours per week

-- Level 5: where students are learning a Pacific language as a separate subject at the Primary level (Years 1-8) for a minimum of 15 hours a year or at secondary level (Years 9-15) for a minimum of 20 hours a year.
+- Level 5: where students are learning a Pacific language as a separate subject at the Primary level (Years 1-8) for a minimum of 15 hours a year or at the Secondary level (Years 9-15) for a minimum of 20 hours a year.

 Number of Schools offering Pacific Language in Education

-A total of 21 schools offered Pacific language education at Levels 3-4: 8 Primary schools, 11 Secondary schools, 1 Correspondence school, and 1 Specialist school.
-Eleven out of those 21 schools (50%) were located in the Auckland region.
-Gagana Sāmoa was the most common Pacific language for instruction with 15 out of the 21 schools delivering the curriculum in gagana Sāmoa.
-Seven schools offered Level 3 and/or Level 4 programmes in two or more Pacific languages.
+A total of 30 schools offered Pacific language education at Levels 3-4: 13 Primary schools, 14 Secondary schools, 2 Composite school and 1 Specialist school.
+Gagana Sāmoa was the most common Pacific language for instruction with 23 out of the 30 schools delivering the curriculum in gagana Sāmoa.
+Nine schools offered Level 3 and/or Level 4 programmes in two or more Pacific languages.

 Notes: